THE PALOUSE is Eastern Washington’s most scenic centerpiece; expansive, colorful and rich in historic detail.

 Plan A: If Covid-19 restrictions are still in effect in Washington:

-Plan B: If Covid-19 restrictions are lifted: We will use a comfortable 12-person Enterprise van to roam the Palouse with less environmental impact and easier shooting spontaneity.
+Plan B: If Covid-19 restrictions are lifted: We will use a comfortable rented 7 or 12-passenger Enterprise touring van to roam the Palouse with far less environmental impact, dust-raising and easier shooting spontaneity when we see something alluring!
 We will dine together as usual in local restaurants.
-Participants will be asked to chip in for the Van, which has proven so very helpful in recent years.
+Participants will be asked to each chip in $75-90 (depending on which van), which has proven so very helpful in recent years as stated below.
+This covers rental and required insurance.

 Transportation: If enrollment is seven or greater, and Covid restrictions are lifted, see Plan B above.
-If so, you will not need a vehicle during the workshop unless you want to explore on your own during free time.
+We have traditionally used a rented 7 or 12-passenger van so, you will not need a vehicle during the workshop unless you want to explore on your own during free time.
 Participants most often carpool to our workshop, stopping along the way.
-We can help set that up!
+We can facilitate rooming connections.
+If you choose to camp nearby, contact Dave before booking.
+Due to abuse, erosion, dust and road blockage, many local farmers are now adamantly restricting camper vehicles on rural roads.
+Email Dave for further inquiry.
+Great overnight camping is at Kamiak Butte State Park, based on availability.
+Fully-equipped camper camping overnight in Best Western lot and in some nearby lots may be possible with prior emailed permission you must obtain in advance yourself and emailed to Dave.

 Choose your options: